 The caller is asked a series of questions, called a ‘TOPIC’ assessment.
 They are:

-Is this incident based on prejudice?
-(If yes, it is treated as high risk)
+- Prejudice - is this incident based on prejudice? (if yes, it is treated as high risk)

-How is this impacting on the callers or any other person’s life?
+- Impact - how is this impacting on the caller's or any other person's life?

 This assessment establishes the potential vulnerability of the victim, or whether they are a repeat victim.